Enoo8-dev/e-commerce/README.md

 Make sure the `.env` file is included in your `.gitignore` to avoid committing your credentials to GitHub.

+**5. Product Image Setup (Important)**

+For copyright and repository size reasons, the product images are not included in this Git repository.
+To make the application display correctly, you need to add the images manually after cloning.

+- Create the necessary folders: In the `backend/` directory, create the following folder structure: `public/images/products/`
+- Add Product Images: Place your product images inside the `backend/public/images/products/` folder.
+- Naming Convention:  The images must be named according to the `sku` of the product variant defined in the `database/seeding.sql` script.
+It is recommended to add a suffix for multiple images of the same variant.
+    - Example for SKU `DEL-XPS13-16-512`:
+        - Primary image: `DEL-XPS13-16-512_1.png`
+        - Second image: `DEL-XPS13-16-512_2.png`
+    - Example for SKU `SONY-XM5-BLK`:
+        - Primary image: `SONY-XM5-BLK_1.png`

+The seeding script already contains the correct paths to these files.
+Once you place the images with the correct names in the correct folder, the application will display them automatically.

 ---

 ### 🏛️ Database Architecture (Schema)